 The Dublin fires were at this time huge conflagrations.
 Because of the roads full of small-arms fire and also the water lines many times broken, these could not be handled.
 However, not any key rebel strong-point gave up.

 On Friday Connolly instructed the women who had battled so fearlessly to go out of the General Post Office complex, which had been at this time burning and blocked.
 Later that day he and Pearse together with the surviving rebels escaped from the house that was at this point virtually red-hot and roughly to break down.
 They discovered a brief retreat place in the neighborhood, while the English soldiers carried on to shell the vacant building.
 Pretty much all realized that the end had been close.

 A final engagement had been battled for King’s Street, close to the Four Courts.
-It required a number of Five Thousand English troops, supported by armoured cars and artillery guns, 28 hours to breakthrough about One hundred fifty yards versus a bunch of Two hundred rebels.
-It had been there where soldiers of the South Staffordshire Regiment shot and bayoneted citizens hiding in cellars.
+It required a number of Five Thousand English troops, supported by armored cars and artillery guns, 28 hours to breakthrough about One hundred fifty yards versus a bunch of Two hundred rebels.
+It had been there were soldiers of the South Staffordshire Regiment shot and bayoneted citizens hiding in cellars.

 And after this everything had been finished.
 Saturday morning hours Connolly and Pearse surrendered unconditionally.

 Such as many other things concerning the Easter Rising, deaths are difficult to calculate.
 It appears those of the English soldiers were about 500; the ones from the Irish, which includes citizens, about twice that amount.
 Material destruction had been calculated in these days at approximately £2 1/2 million.
 Significant areas of Dublin lay in ruins.

 When, on Sunday, the captured rebels had been marched through Dublin from one jail compound to another one, they were sometimes jeered at and booed by the folks, especially in the slum sectors.
 The bulk of public opinion had been contrary to the rebels prior to the Rising and continued to be so until the reprisals started.